Computer Task Group (NASDAQ:CTG) Issues FY 2022 Earnings Guidance

-Computer Task Group (NASDAQ:CTG – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $0.640-$0.720 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.710.
+Computer Task Group (NASDAQ:CTG – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+The company provided earnings per share (EPS) guidance of $0.640-$0.720 for the period, compared to the Thomson Reuters consensus estimate of $0.710.
 The company issued revenue guidance of $375 million-$395 million, compared to the consensus revenue estimate of $397.04 million.

-Computer Task Group (NASDAQ:CTG – Get Rating) last released its quarterly earnings results on Monday, February 21st.
-The information technology services provider reported $0.25 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.17 by $0.08.
-Computer Task Group had a return on equity of 11.61% and a net margin of 3.50%.
-During the same quarter in the previous year, the company earned $0.14 EPS.
-As a group, sell-side analysts expect that Computer Task Group will post 0.69 EPS for the current year.
+Computer Task Group (NASDAQ:CTG – Get Rating) last announced its earnings results on Monday, February 21st.
+The information technology services provider reported $0.25 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.17 by $0.08.
+Computer Task Group had a net margin of 3.50% and a return on equity of 11.61%.
+During the same quarter in the prior year, the company posted $0.14 EPS.
+As a group, research analysts forecast that Computer Task Group will post 0.69 earnings per share for the current fiscal year.

-A number of institutional investors have recently added to or reduced their stakes in the business.
-Millennium Management LLC lifted its position in shares of Computer Task Group by 15.0% in the 2nd quarter.
-Millennium Management LLC now owns 13,655 shares of the information technology services provider’s stock worth $132,000 after purchasing an additional 1,779 shares during the period.
-BlackRock Inc. lifted its holdings in Computer Task Group by 0.6% in the fourth quarter.
-BlackRock Inc. now owns 283,494 shares of the information technology services provider’s stock valued at $2,826,000 after buying an additional 1,827 shares during the period.
-Morgan Stanley grew its holdings in Computer Task Group by 7.0% during the 2nd quarter.
-Morgan Stanley now owns 33,300 shares of the information technology services provider’s stock worth $322,000 after acquiring an additional 2,178 shares during the period.
-LPL Financial LLC acquired a new stake in Computer Task Group during the 3rd quarter worth about $80,000.
-Finally, Citadel Advisors LLC bought a new position in shares of Computer Task Group in the 2nd quarter worth about $286,000.
-Hedge funds and other institutional investors own 53.52% of the company’s stock.
+A number of hedge funds have recently added to or reduced their stakes in CTG.
+Morgan Stanley boosted its holdings in Computer Task Group by 15.0% during the first quarter.
+Morgan Stanley now owns 31,122 shares of the information technology services provider’s stock valued at $296,000 after acquiring an additional 4,055 shares during the period.
+Citadel Advisors LLC bought a new stake in Computer Task Group during the second quarter valued at about $286,000.
+Millennium Management LLC boosted its holdings in Computer Task Group by 15.0% during the second quarter.
+Millennium Management LLC now owns 13,655 shares of the information technology services provider’s stock valued at $132,000 after acquiring an additional 1,779 shares during the period.
+LPL Financial LLC bought a new stake in Computer Task Group during the third quarter valued at about $80,000.
+Finally, BlackRock Inc. boosted its holdings in Computer Task Group by 0.6% during the fourth quarter.
+BlackRock Inc. now owns 283,494 shares of the information technology services provider’s stock valued at $2,826,000 after acquiring an additional 1,827 shares during the period.
+Institutional investors own 53.52% of the company’s stock.

 About Computer Task Group (Get Rating)